-By default, the Quick Launch toolbar comes with a Show Desktop button, which allows you to quickly hide all open windows and access stuff on your desktop, and then quickly bring them all back when you’re done.
+By default in older versions of Windows, the Quick Launch toolbar comes with a Show Desktop button, which allows you to quickly hide all open windows and access stuff on your desktop, and then quickly bring them all back when you’re done.

+If you like, you can recreate the original icon and put that onto your desktop instead.
 Unlike most other toolbar buttons, the Show Desktop button isn’t a Windows Shortcut.
 Rather, it’s a Shell Command File (.scf), which is really just a plain-text file containing a special command Windows understands.
-To create a new .scf file, open your favorite plain-text editor (or Notepad), and type the following five lines:
+To create a new .scf file, open your favorite plain-text editor (or Notepad), and copy and paste the following five lines:

 Save the file as Show Desktop.scf (or any other name, provided that you include the .scf filename extension) anywhere you like, including your desktop.

 You should see the icon appear on your desktop:

 If you click on that, it will move minimize all windows and show you just the desktop.
 If you double-click it again, it will bring back all the windows.
 Obviously, it’s not that useful sitting on the desktop, but there isn’t a simple way to add it to the taskbar.
 Check out this in-depth article if you want to move the show desktop icon to the taskbar in Windows 7, 8 and 10.
 Enjoy!